Dassault Mirage 5: Pakistan

-Resultantly, Pakistan launched retaliatory airstrikes (Codenamed "Operation Swift Retort") on military installations at Indian Administered Kashmir.
+Consequently, Pakistan launched retaliatory airstrikes (Codenamed "Operation Swift Retort") on military installations at Indian Administered Kashmir.
 During the airstrikes, two Dassault Mirage-5PAs from the No. 15 Squadron dropped their H-4 SOW glide bombs which were guided to their specific targets by Weapon System Officers seated in Dassault Mirage-IIIDAs via data link.
 The operation was a success and the aircraft returned safely.

+Egypt

+Egypt has historically used Mirage 5s, with 101 according to most sources, and at least 82 continually modernized overall.
+They were primarily used as ground strike aircraft and were extensively modernised throughout their time with the Egyptians, and at least one was shot down by Iranian F-14As on 14 March 1986, a Mirage 5SDE.
+Another Mirage was damaged by an F-4 Phantom on the same day.
+There was some talk to selling old airframes to Pakistan, though this seems to have not gone through.